 What is Floortime (DIR)?

-Floortime is a specific therapeutic technique based on the Developmental Individual Difference Relationship Model (DIR) developed in the 1980s by Dr. Stanley Greenspan.
+Floortime is a specific therapeutic technique based on the Developmental Individual Difference Relationship Model (DIR) developed in the 1980s by Drs.
+Stanley Greenspan and Serena Wieder.
 The premise of Floortime is that an adult can help a child

 expand his circles of communication by meeting him at his developmental level and building on his strengths.
 Therapy is often incorporated into play activities – on the floor.
 The goal of Floortime is to help the child reach six developmental milestones that contribute to emotional and intellectual growth: